shakewellagency/laravel-pdf-viewer/README.md

 A comprehensive Laravel package for handling massive PDF documents with page-by-page processing, full-text search, and parallel job processing capabilities.

+> **Latest**: Full Laravel Vapor support with S3 storage and multipart uploads added in v1.1.0!

 ## Features

 - 📄 **Page-by-page PDF processing** for documents with 9000+ pages